bjornnae/monitoraid/README.md

 From there you can choose whether you want to delete them forever or to archive them.

+## Improvement suggestions

+* Probably only works in Windows due to file path hack with hard coded path separator.
+Should be remedied.
+* It would be great if a file mask string could be listed in the the dir-file.
+In this way only log-files could be targeted for removal if logfiles and other types of files reside in the same directory.
+* The output format is now hard coded.
+You should be able to configure it in a separate config file.

 ## License

 Copyright © 2021 bjornn